-The cross trainer, also known as an elliptical, is a low impact cardiovascular exercise machine.
-The machine mimics the movement of cross country skiing, making it the perfect exercise machine for those who have lower body injuries and can't handle the lower body stress that comes with running or jogging.
+The cross-trainer, also known as an elliptical, is a low-impact cardiovascular exercise machine.
+The machine mimics the movement of cross-country skiing, making it the perfect exercise machine for those who have lower-body injuries and can't handle the stress that comes with running or jogging.
 If you are looking to lose weight but have injury issues or simply don't like the treadmill, the elliptical might be the cardio machine for you.

-Interval training involves short bursts of speed followed by longer periods of recovery for the course of a workout.
-An example of an interval workout would be to add an increase in pace for a minute followed by two minutes of a slower speed.
+Interval training involves short bursts of speed followed by longer periods of recovery for the course of a workout, according to the American Council on Exercise (ACE).
+An example of an interval workout would be to increase your pace for a minute followed by two minutes of a slower recovery speed.
 Interval training causes your heart rate to increase when your speed on the elliptical machine increases, which in turn helps you to burn more calories.
-Interval training also allows you to burn the same amount of calories as a steady state workout in half the time.
+Harvard Medical School suggests that interval training also allows you to burn the same number of calories as a steady-state workout in about half the time.

 Bump Up the Resistance

 The best way to lose weight is to keep your body guessing.
-When you perform the same exercise week after week, your body starts to become accustomed to it and is no longer challenged by it.
-By pairing intervals with higher resistance on the elliptical you are challenging your body to something that it is not used to.
-This causes your heart and muscles to work harder, keeping your calorie burn high and your body changing.
+When you perform the same exercise week after week, your body starts to become accustomed to it and is no longer challenged by it, says ACE.
+By pairing intervals with higher resistance on the elliptical, you are asking your body to do something that it is not used to.
+This causes your heart and muscles to work harder, keeping your calorie burn high and your body challenged.

 - American Council on Exercise: "Train Smarter, Not Longer: 30-Minute Elliptical Workout"